 Debt management program

-Generally run by a nonprofit organization, a debt management program can work with all your credit cards and other debts to reduce your rates and monthly payments.
-So, instead of focusing on getting a hardship program from one credit card for relief, a debt management program can spread the relief over several debts.
-Although these are typically nonprofit, they often come with a small fee.
+Various nonprofit organizations and credit counseling agencies offer debt management programs that work with all your credit cards and other debts, such as medical bills, private student loans, utility bills and more, to reduce your rates and monthly payments.
+Instead of getting a hardship program from only one credit card, a debt management program can spread relief over several debts.
+Although these are typically nonprofit credit counselors, they often charge a small fee.

 Now is the time to act